kruti-thukral/cmpe202/lab4/README.md

 4)Class Name : Table

 Knows:
-current state - occupied, free, in process id capacity
+id
+capacity

 Does: Provides id
 Provides capacity details
-Provides current state information

 Collaborators: None

-I choose the State pattern in my design as depending on the state whether tables are full or tables are empty , restaurant will behave in accordance with its internal state.
+I choose the State pattern in my design as depending on the state, whether all tables are full or some tables are unoccupied , restaurant will behave in accordance.

-In ny design, following classes play the role of the context and the state Context - Restaurant
+In my design, following classes play the role of the context and the state Context - Restaurant
+State - Resource
-State - Availaibility
+Concrete State - Full, Empty